-If your company uses specialized software or equipment, check to see if your vendor offers training.
-Often, you can receive this type of training for free or at a reasonable cost.
-Also explore the options for continuing education offered at industry conferences.
+If your company uses specialized software or equipment, check to see if your vendor offers training, through either in-person or online courses.
+Often, this type of training is cost-effective or even free.
+Also, explore the options for continuing education offered at industry conferences.
 Outside and specialized trainings can provide employees with access to cutting-edge tools and knowledge that will make them an asset to your company.
 It also demonstrates your interest in developing their skills and investing in their success.

 Put it into practice: Ask others throughout the company about external training opportunities.
 Depending on your business, purchasing, marketing and manufacturing may be good sources for ideas that HR may not be otherwise aware of.

 Employee mentoring can be helpful both to newbies and seasoned employees.
 By partnering the less-experienced staff with those who have been around awhile, you’re setting them up to help one another.
 New employees get the wisdom of those who have worked in the company.
 Established employees benefit from new ideas and gain leadership experience, which can help them in their own professional development.

 Put it into practice: A mentorship program shouldn’t be mandatory.
 Instead, offer it as an option to existing and new employees.
 Invest some time to identify the pairings that will be most successful for both employees.

 Training is necessary for new hires, but continuing education can be an effective employee retention strategy for all employees.
 By offering staff the ability to learn new skillsets, you’re communicating to them that you value them and are willing to invest in their growth.
 You might consider offering training to enhance their current role, as well as cross-training that helps them learn about and appreciate the roles of others.
 Make your training more accessible with elearning options and consider a budget for online courses offered outside your organization.